 With the filtration system comes a syringe.
 Sawyer recommends flushing the filter every time you use it, which isn't hard but does require you to carry the syringe with you in the backcountry.
 On a fastpacking trip, the filter flow started to slow down.
 We hadn't plunged the system for just a day and had been among water sources with heavy sediment.
 Once we backflushed it, it was fine, processing the same rate of water.
 As a result, make sure that if you buy this, you bring all the pieces along.

 Aside from that, you can't take this filter apart.
 It seems well constructed with not too many additional parts.
-The straw - however - is easy to use.
-While running with the Mini, a similar system, we lost our straw on the first day out.
+The straw - however - is easy to lose.
 Luckily it's compatible with a conventional thicker straw that you can buy at the grocery store, which is nice.

 Weight and Packability